tkaden4/moth/README.md

 Moth is a library for generating MOS 6502 bytecode, removing the need for translation logic in compilers and assemblers.

+Moth is a *work in progress*, and any help would be appreciated, especially if you notice a bug in the translation table, which is highly prone to small errors.

 ## Usage
 Discrete units of code are encapsulated via `moth_node_t`s.
 All operations work on these.